polkadot-js/docs/docs/api/FAQ.md

 As part of the Substrate 2.0 release, the `RefCount` type has been changed from ` u8` to a `u32`.
 Since the API always track latest Substrate, this change has been applied by default.
 The impact of this type is that it is used in the `AccountInfo` type which is returned from `system.account`, which, in turn, tracks balances.

 If on an older version of the chain, apply the older type via `RefCount: 'u8'` to your types.

+## Which API can I use to query by transaction hash?

+There is no such API.
+Substrate does not expose a "query-by-tx-hash" RPC, nor are transactions indexed by hash on the Substrate node.
+The reason for this is that transaction hashes are non-unique across the chain, although they will generally be unique inside a block.

+For more information around this, refer to the Polkadot wiki [on unique extrinsic identifiers](https://wiki.polkadot.network/docs/en/build-protocol-info#unique-identifiers-for-extrinsics).